-Crimson is a Windows® based program that allows configuration of the CUB5 meters from a PC.
+Crimson is a Windows[®] based program that allows configuration of the CUB5 meters from a PC.
 Crimson offers standard drop-down menu commands, that make it easy to program the CUB5 meters.
 The CUB5 program can then be saved in a PC file for future use.
 A CUB5 serial plug-in card is required to program the meter using the software.
+Crimson software is available as a no charge download from Red Lion's website.